-At the beginning of every new year, I’ve always enjoyed the idea of setting goals and creating steps toward more personal growth.
-But then, early on, I sometimes find myself missing days.
 I think, “Wait a minute.
 Did I remember to meditate this morning?”
-The feeling of disappointment overshadows the excitement of achieving my goal.
-I often search for ways to get myself back on track and to try the next day again.
+The feeling of disappointment overshadows the excitement of achieving my goals.
+I find myself searching for ways to get back on track and try the next day again.

-RCG: Um – definitely yes!
+RCG: Um – definitely, yes!
 I couldn’t agree more.
-We’ve had to rapidly adjust from our scheduled, relatively planned lives into days, months, and now literally years of living with unexpected change.
+We’ve had to quickly adapt from our planned lives to years of living with unforeseen change.

-Dr. Green: We have to learn to be more based in the moment.
+Dr. Green: We must learn to be more based in the moment.
 We can stop to think:

 - What am I feeling?

 - And what can I do about it?